kapouer/express-dom/README.md

 The settings object received by the helper is used as defaults for the settings object received by plugins.

-It should avoid ending the response, and should instead return `Promise.reject(val)`, which in turn calls `next(val)`, deferring the response to the next middleware, route, or error handler.
+It should avoid ending the response, and should instead throw an error.

 A plugin can listen to page events, change settings before the page is loaded, define input/output, access request/response.